 Scotland is a wonderful place to develop your teaching career, and enthusiastic, dedicated teachers are always going to be warmly welcomed.
 With our comprehensive, free, state education system for all children from 5 to 18, there are some great opportunities for great teachers.

-First thing to do is get in touch with the General Teaching Council for Scotland as they welcome applications from teachers who have qualified outside Scotland.
+The first thing to do is apply for registration with the General Teaching Council for Scotland as they welcome applications from teachers who have qualified outside Scotland.

 Our national Curriculum for Excellence is specifically designed to encourage teachers to deliver their own creative, engaging lessons.
 So you can bring all your skills, and life experiences, to the table!